SAP-samples/btp-developer-guide-cap/documentation/observability/5-deploy-to-kyma.md

 To start streaming logs, metrics and traces from SAP BTP, Kyma runtime to the SAP Cloud Logging service, you need to follow these steps:

-1. Enable the Kyma [Telemetry module](https://kyma-project.io/#/telemetry-manager/user/README) by following the steps described as [Quick Install of kyma-project.io](https://kyma-project.io/#/02-get-started/01-quick-install).
+1. Enable the Kyma [Telemetry module](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-telemetry-module) by following the steps described in [Add and Delete a Kyma Module Using Kyma Dashboard](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module).

-2. An instance of SAP Cloud Logging with OpenTelemetry is enabled to ingest distributed traces.
+2. An instance of SAP Cloud Logging with OpenTelemetry is enabled to ingest distributed traces and metrics.

 > [!TIP]
 >We recommend that you create an instance of SAP Cloud Logging with the SAP BTP service operator, because it takes care of creation and rotation of the required secret.
 See [Create an SAP Cloud Logging Instance through SAP BTP Service Operator](https://help.sap.com/docs/cloud-logging/cloud-logging/create-sap-cloud-logging-instance-through-sap-btp-service-operator)
 However, you can choose any other method of creating the instance and the secret, as long as the parameter for the OTLP ingestion is enabled in the instance.
-For details, see [Configuration Parameters](https://help.sap.com/docs/cloud-logging/cloud-logging/configuration-parameters?locale=en-US&version=Cloud).
+For details, see [Configuration Parameters](https://help.sap.com/docs/cloud-logging/cloud-logging/configuration-parameters).

 To create the SAP Cloud Logging service instance, follow these steps:

 1. Log in to the Kyma cluster.

 > [!TIP]
-> To log in to the Kyma cluster, follow the [Log In to Your Kyma cluster](https://developers.sap.com/tutorials/deploy-to-kyma.html#1206fdc5-e6d4-4238-8cef-638cc7739ca6) tutorial.
+> To log in to the Kyma cluster, follow the [Access a Kyma Instance Using kubectl](https://help.sap.com/docs/btp/sap-business-technology-platform/access-kyma-instance-using-kubectl) instructions.

 1. Create a namespace with the following command: